 Natural materials, like bamboo, are often seen in a Zen garden, and the colors are often subtle and muted.
 Think about natural wood, greys, and pale greens to make your garden reflect a peaceful, relaxing color palette.
 You can use stones, concrete, pebbles, sane, bamboo, and other natural wood to create your fountain.
 Think about using a rounded shape, such as a large stone, alongside flat pieces like wooden planks.
 This gives your fountain contrast.

 3. Three things you need

-You can buy ready assembled pumps which you can fit right in to your design.
-Make sure whatever you use for your fountain structure itself has a hollowed out area so you can fit the pump inside and hide it from view.
-You should also make sure there is an available electricity socket nearby or think about using a solar powered pump which will be easier to power.
+You can buy ready-assembled pumps, which you can fit right into your design.
+Make sure whatever you use for your fountain structure itself has a hollowed-out area so you can fit the pump inside and hide it from view.
+You should also make sure there is an available electricity socket nearby or think about using a solar-powered pump, which will be easier to power.

 Make sure you have a hollow section in the base of your fountain.
 Place in the pump and run a PVC pipe or watertight tube from that up through the pillar of your fountain.
 Use clear silicone to make sure your pipe is watertight where it joins the elements of your fountain.
 Create a feature at the top by using a round stone with a hole for the pipe drilled right the way through or even just some hollow bamboo placed at angles so the water can trickle out once it has been pumped to the top.
-Place it on the base of your fountain and then fill with water.
+Place it on the base of your fountain and then fill it with water.